1981 Major League Baseball postseason: (E2) Montreal Expos vs. (W1) Los Angeles Dodgers

 This would be the last appearance in the NLCS by the Expos/Nationals franchise until 2019, where they swept the St. Louis Cardinals en route to the franchise's first World Series title.

 The Dodgers would return to the NLCS in 1983 and 1985, but lost both to the Philadelphia Phillies and St. Louis Cardinals respectively.
-They would win their next pennant in 1988 against the New York Mets.
+They would win their next pennant in 1988 against the New York Mets in seven games en route to another World Series title.